The unholy alliance

 But even if you know your ultimate fate, you may be forgiven for trying to squeeze out a few more years (or decades) of the good life before the Cerberus eventually bites.

-So it’s all natural for the Russians to support anyone who opposes the very thing that threatens their easy life.
+So it’s all-natural for the Russians to support anyone who opposes the very thing that threatens their easy life.
 Shale developments and fracking technology.

-And here so called environmentalists are an easy target.
+And here so-called environmentalists are an easy target.
 Most of them are strongly left-leaning anyhow and there is still a vibe that the spirit of Lenin and Mao would lurk in eastern realms.

 It’s so easy to lure them into a partnership.
 What a strange one.

 The Russians can hardly be described as paragons of greenery.
-Regular Russian oil and gas fields are environmental hazards with little to compare to in the world and Russia is the biggest gas flaring nation in the world making it a monstrous emitter of anything that should not be in the air we breathe.
+Regular Russian oil and gas fields are environmental hazards with little to compare to in the world and Russia is the biggest gas-flaring nation in the world making it a monstrous emitter of anything that should not be in the air we breathe.

 If one looks at things dispassionately, Russia is an environmentalist’s absolute nightmare.
-Just try to be a green activist there and you will see that civil liberties are also not really overdeveloped.
+Just try to be a green activist there and you will see that civil liberties are also not overdeveloped.

 But let’s come back to the core of the question I have cut into.
 Are Russia and Gazprom secretly supporting environmental groups that oppose fracking?
 The Financial Times says so, but I cannot produce conclusive proof to support it.
 Would I be surprised if it happened – let’s say I would be surprised if they did not.